 Roads may be arbitrarily closed to give way to ceremonial processions, especially during holiday seasons like Galungan.
 Motorists don't recognize the usual rules of right-of-way, often giving way only if their vehicles are smaller than yours.
 And motorcycles swerving into your lane without warning will happen far too often.

 The road network can be quite confusing if you're not used to the Balinese road network.
 Signs are at best unclear, at worst nonexistent.
 Wide roads may gradually squeeze into narrow streets.
 One-way, one-lane roads are common, necessitating driving a long way to return to a given location.

 And that's not accounting for other obstructions, like food carts that block traffic, or potholes the size of Kansas.
 All told, you need exceptional skill and patience to drive safely in Bali, so you better give the matter a good deal of thought before committing to that self-drive rental.
 If you're a relatively new driver, do not rent a self-drive; get a car with a driver to shuttle you around.

-Driving in Bali - Tips
+Tips for Driving in Bali

 - Exercise caution when approaching intersections.
 Drivers from side streets might not look when joining your road, and some drivers even consider traffic light signals to be mere suggestions.

 - In Bali, the larger vehicle has right of way.